fangchj2002/PR-SDMLP/README.md

 submitted to IEEE Transactions on Emerging Topics in Computational Intelligence.

-The corrsponding dataset can be downloaded from the website: https://pan.baidu.com/s/13KMnDlZWgeyzq0XVI10j6Q and password: ztzu.
+The corrsponding dataset can be downloaded from the website: https://pan.baidu.com/s/11EcV97RXeVnZx2mtngTUUA

+#Note: You can download the datasets from the URLS before you send the Dataset End-User Agreement Instructions, we will send the password or the updating urls to you.

 # How to use this code